steipete/canvas/README.md

 - Serves a directory over HTTP (defaults to a new temp dir).
 - Launches a controlled Chromium tab (single-tab).
-- Exposes simple CLI commands to navigate, run JavaScript, query DOM, take screenshots, and reload.
+- Exposes simple CLI commands to navigate, run JavaScript, query/modify DOM, take screenshots, and reload.
 - Auto-reloads the tab when files on disk change.

 This is intentionally flexible: an agent can write HTML/CSS/JS to disk, view it in a real browser, validate it via DOM/JS queries, and capture screenshots.